developer-zebra/developer-zebra-site/src/ehs/3-1/guide/setup/index.md

 ## Battery and Wi-Fi Quick View
 In addition to the separate panels for viewing Battery and Wi-Fi status provided in the menus of Admin- and User-Mode Launcher screens, EHS provides Quick View, an alternate way of accessing real-time status of these critical devices from a single screen.

+**Note**: On devices running Oreo, SSID and BSSID information do not appear in the "Wireless Info" or "Battery and Wi-Fi Quick View" screens if Location services (Settings -> Security & Location -> Location) are turned off.

 **To view Battery and Wi-Fi status**: